NatJune/My-Portfolio/src/posts/gatsby-is-awesome.md

 ---
-title: "Gatsby Is Awesome"
+title: "Second Blog"
 date: "2021-08-15"
 ---
-Hey everyone!
+Hey Coming Soon Everyone!
 I just learned about Gatsby and I can't wait to tell you all about it.

 Here are all the things I learned